worldaffairsconference/worldaffairs.ucc.on.ca-react/README.md

 # worldaffairs.ucc.on.ca
-🌎Brand new React project for the worldaffairs.ucc.on.ca website!!
+Development Repo for the Brand new React WAC website.
+Please check main repository for lates updates.
 ## ⌛ It's time to move forward: Embracing Client Side Rendering
 Some limitations to the old WAC website:
 * non component-based design make it difficult to refactor code